 - Staff and guards

 - Gang activity

 To get this information, you have to do a driving records search.

 Have you ever had to look for criminal records online?
 Was it easy?
-Dis you do your search online or did you call the jail? was the information you recieved correct?
+Did you do your search online or did you call the jail?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your comments may help other people that are in the same situation.

 Post A Comment

 Everyone knows that the FBI keeps a list of the Ten Most Wanted Criminals.
 In Randolph County,The Sheriff’s Department has a list of most wanted criminals, too.

 Everyone knows that serving a jail sentence in the Randolph County jail is something you wish you could avoid, soon you will get used to the routine that is set for you in jail.
 Expect an alarm for wake-up each morning at 6:00am, and next they’ll do roll call.
 Next, you will get breakfast.
 Following breakfast you will work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Randolph County Jail, your experiences would be welcomed, if it can help another person to deal with it.